philip-ndikum/TemporalScope/README.md

 </p>

-**TemporalScope** is a lightweight, open-source software (OSS) Python package designed to analyze and understand the temporal dynamics of feature importance in machine learning models.
-Licensed under the Apache 2.0 License and developed with Linux Foundation standards, TemporalScope provides a straightforward API to track and visualize how feature importance evolves over time, enabling deeper insights into temporal data patterns.
-This tool is ideal for researchers and practitioners who need to account for temporal variations in feature importance in their predictive models.
+**TemporalScope** is an open-source software (OSS) Python package designed to analyze and understand the temporal dynamics of feature importance in Artificial Intelligence (AI) and Machine Learning (ML) models.
+Licensed under the Apache 2.0 License and developed with Linux Foundation standards, TemporalScope synthesizes key concepts from current research literature, serving as a flexible tool to track and visualize how feature importance evolves over time.
+This package enables researchers and practitioners in finance, engineering, and other time-sensitive domains to leverage these techniques for deeper insights into their temporal data and models.

 ### **Table of Contents**